emqx/emqx-dashboard5/public/static/config.md

   Trusted PEM format CA certificates bundle file.<br>
   The certificates in this file are used to verify the TLS peer's certificates.
   Append new certificates to the file if new CAs are to be trusted.
-  There is no need to restart EMQ X to have the updated file loaded, because the system regularly checks if file has been updated (and reload).<br>
+  There is no need to restart EMQX to have the updated file loaded, because the system regularly checks if file has been updated (and reload).<br>
   NOTE: invalidating (deleting) a certificate from the file will not affect already established connections.